 Note: Different influenza vaccine products are licensed from different ages and should be administered within their licence when working to this PGD, unless permitted off-label administration is detailed above.
-Refer to products' SPCs at www.medicines.org.uk and the table of Influenza vaccines: 2021 to 2022 flu season for more information.
+Refer to products' SPCs, available from the electronic medicines compendium website, and All influenza vaccines marketed in the UK for the 2022 to 2023 season for more information.